CodeOfDark/CTF-Writeups/RTN/2021/Miscellaneous/webcat/README.md

 As we can see this cat is not impressed by our browser.

 how can we make fix that? lets try another protocol maybe he doesn't like HTTP?
-Let's try way of connecting to it, maybe something like `nc` in `WSL`?
+Let's try another way of connecting to it, maybe something like `nc` in `WSL`?

 ```
 nc smoothie.rtn-team.cc 80